ojread/meteor-boilerplate/readme.md

 # Meteor Boilerplate

-This is a bare-bones Meteor app that demonstrates a logical structure and shows some very useful packages.
+This is a bare-bones Meteor app that demonstrates a logical structure and uses some very helpful packages.
 This project is a good base for rapid prototyping.

-After cloning this repo, run `meteor install` to install the correct packages.
+When you clone this repo and first run meteor, it should install the required packages.

 ## Directory Structure